thagat/django-mockups/README.rst

 schemes are changing frequently, its hard to maintain all fixtures and to know exactly which objects are contained in the dumps etc...

-ModelMockups to the rescue!
+Mockups to the rescue!
 It lets you automatically generate models and all of their dependecies on the fly.
 Have a look at the following examples.

 Lets start with the very basics.
-We create a ``ModelMockup`` instance for the ``Entry`` model and tell it to create ten model instances::
+We create a ``Mockup`` instance for the ``Entry`` model and tell it to create ten model instances::

-    from mockups import ModelMockup
+    from mockups import Mockup
-    mockup = ModelMockup(Entry)
+    mockup = Mockup(Entry)
     entries = mockup.create(10)

 Now you can play around and test your blog entries.
 By default dependecies of